thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 Take a moment to write down why the Feature Branch Workflow is important.
 After about a minute, your instructor will cold call on the class and ask what was written down.

-## How do you use the feature branch workflow in a team-based project?
+## How do you use the Feature Branch Workflow in a team-based project?

-To get started, complete the following steps to organize your team.
+It's time to use the Feature Branch Workflow in a team-based project.
+To get started, organize your team by completing the following steps.

 1. Sit next to the people in your Q2 Project team.